juanperort-dev/MapKit/README.md

 ```bash
 git clone https://github.com/juanperort-dev/MapKit.git
 ```
-2. Open the project in Xcode 15 or later
+2. Open the project in Xcode 15 or later.
-3. Build and run in a simulator or physical device
+3. Build and run in a simulator or physical device.

 📸 Screenshots

 🌱 What I Learned

-Basics and advanced usage of MapKit within a SwiftUI context How to structure modular SwiftUI apps using MVVM Navigation and user interaction on map-based UIs
+- `Basics and advanced usage of MapKit within a SwiftUI context.`
+- `How to structure modular SwiftUI apps using MVVM.`
+- `Navigation and user interaction on map-based UIs.`

 ✅ To Do / Future Enhancements